nguyendinhlong04/Fbmanagementsystemdemov2/README.md

-  # Restaurant Operations UI Redesign
+  # Smart F&B Management System

   This is a code bundle for Restaurant Operations UI Redesign.
 The original project is available at https://www.figma.com/design/msAlbAYfWHvPWU3BR7PIg7/Restaurant-Operations-UI-Redesign.